xmamalou/xmamalou/README.md

 I am mostly interested in programming stuff for fun so I don't tend to make very big or concise projects.
 However, I sometimes try to make something that is intended to have a more practical use ([Science Tex](https://github.com/xmamalou/science-tex), [Dragonfly](https://github.com/xmamalou/dragonfly)).
-My current area of interest when it comes to programming is graphics.
+My current area of interest when it comes to programming is graphics and GPU programming.

 Other interests include art, 3D modelling, world building and linguistics.